 If your WordPress admin login page is only showing a blank screen, it could be due to an issue with one or more plugins that have been installed.
 This will usually happen if you install a plugin that is not compatible with the currently installed theme.
-It can also occur if the installed WordPress version has recently been updated as plugin developers don't always update plugins to keep up with all WordPress security updates.
+It can also occur if the installed WordPress version has recently been updated as plugin developers don't constantly update plugins to keep up with WordPress security updates.

-You can easily determine if a plugin is causing the issue by disabling all plugins temporarily.
+You can quickly determine if a plugin is causing the issue by disabling all plugins temporarily.

 Step 1: Determine the Database Name